 The style guide is a joint effort between several communications and administrative offices at Colorado School of Mines.
 It is designed to establish uniform campus conventions for externally focused publications, correspondence and web content written for or about Colorado School of Mines.

 Although this style guide conforms to Associated Press style in spirit, there are several instances where it deviates.
 These changes are made for a variety of reasons, with brevity, clarity and simplicity being the guiding principles.
 Use “Colorado School of Mines” on first reference.
 Use “Mines” on subsequent references.
 Do not use “CSM,” “CSOM,” “School of Mines,” “Colorado Mines,” “Diggers.”

 Photography representing Colorado School of Mines should reflect the inspiring and innovative pursuits of our campus community and be illustrative of the Mines experience.

 If external parties request to use Mines photos, please contact a member of the Communications team for proper permissions.

 All products bearing the Mines’ trademark must be produced using a licensed vendor, even if the product is not for resale.
 Learfield Licensing Partners manages the Mines trademarks.

-To find an updated list of approved vendors, visit the Learfield website licensee and product lists page and search for Colorado School of Mines.
+To find an updated list of approved vendors, view the approved vendors list.
 If you would like to use a vendor that is not currently included on the approved list, that vendor may fill out an application and pay a one-time fee to Learfield to become licensed with them.